 The declaration given in its totality by the shopkeeper was compelling, but there were many questions that remained insoluble.
 From the information gathered afterwards, I had surmised the succession of the victims' death.

 First, the murderer had followed the victim dressed in eccentric clothing, and wearing a revealing mask, like a duplicitous thief.

 Second, the murderer then attacked the victim, when the streets at that time were not full with vigilant eyes.

 Third, the murderer had calculated precisely his escape.

-Fourth, the only solid clew was the shopkeeper's description of the assailant.
-This clew of the appearance of the crafty villain was the most interesting and was the reason the London Police summoned me in the first place.
+Fourth, the only solid clue was the shopkeeper's description of the assailant.
+This clue of the appearance of the crafty villain was the most interesting and was the reason the London Police summoned me in the first place.

 The direct link to a cult was not proven with this murder, and could have been done, by a madman as well.
 I suspected the latter and began to reflect on the evidence.

 I pondered his eclectic mien and the operative intelligence he could have possessed.
 How could he be adroit in carrying out his devised plan almost to perfection?
 Also, I conjured in my mind, the actual murderer's behaviour that was predisposed to murder if necessary.